 - …well, whatever you want it to do, really.
 You’re paying for it so you get to ask for things.
 Those things get built for you and for what you need.

-I’m sure it’s hard to picture what tvCAD is from this grocery list of some of its features but here’s what it does: tvCAD saves you time and effort (and money!) by checking your work in real time.
+I’m sure it’s hard to picture what tvCAD is from this grocery list of some of its features but here’s what it does: tvCAD saves you time and effort and money!
 You do the CAD, tvCAD automates the boring bits.
 If you can do it then tvCAD can automate it.
-I have a rule: once, ok, I’ll do it…twice, hmmm, didn’t I just do this…three times – automate!
-The future direction of tvCAD is up to you, the user.
-That’s the “Support” I was talking about.

 Interested?
-If you want to know more (including pricing), follow our progress, interested in a trial, have questions, suggestions, please drop me a line…
+If you want to know more, interested in a trial, have any questions, suggestions, please drop me a line…